rhiever/ipython-notebook-workshop/README.md

-# IPython Notebook installation instructions
+# IPython Notebook Workshop

+Below is a compilation of installation instructions and links to various materials that will be useful to anyone using IPython Notebook as a research notebook.

-## Windows
+## Installing IPython Notebook on Windows

 Windows users have two options for installing IPython Notebook. <a href="https://github.com/JorySchossau">Jory Schossau</a> has put together <a href="https://github.com/JorySchossau/ipynbez#install-and-use">a single executable</a> that installs everything you need for the latest version of IPython Notebook.
 Alternatively, follow the instructions below to install IPython Notebook with the Enthought Python Distribution.